Chasing a Cure for Hepatitis C | The Fix

 But, in addition to stirring up thoughts of killing myself, interferon would’ve meant six months of using needles to administer the drug.
 It had been nearly impossible to kick drugs and harder still to stay off them, so I was terrified that injecting drugs might steer me toward relapse.
 Interferon also had a puny 45% success rate, so I opted out.

-A few years ago, I found a primary care physician who specializes in infectious diseases and stays up-to-date on HCV treatments.
+A few years ago, I found a primary care physician specializing in infectious diseases and staying up-to-date on HCV treatments.
 He was waiting and watching for Harvoni (ledipasvir/sofosbuvir) to go on the market.
 “Now we’ll be able to cure you within 90 days,” he’d said.
 “And with only one daily pill.”

 Finally, I received an okay for AbbVie’s Viekira Pak with ribavirin.
 It costs $12,000 less than Harvoni and has a similar cure rate (97%), but Viekira Pak comes with a frightening warning: “It may cause severe liver problems.”
-My doctor reassured me that the treatment was worth it.
-He also said there’d be no side effects.
+My doctor reassured me that the treatment was worth it and that there would be no side effects.

 My doctor reassured me that the treatment was worth it.
 He also said there’d be no side effects.
 He knew how scared I was.
 If I’d known how difficult taking the medication would be, I would’ve chickened out.
 That would’ve been stupid, so I’m glad I took the meds and survived the awful experience.

-My three months on this cocktail have included severe gastrointestinal issues including nausea, constipation and diarrhea.
+My three months on this cocktail have included severe gastrointestinal issues, including nausea, constipation, and diarrhea.
 I’ve had skin rashes and chills, confusion, forgetfulness, high anxiety and depression.
-The worst has been the exhaustion, which often made it impossible for me to work.
+The worst was the exhaustion, which often made it impossible for me to work.
 As a freelancer, no work equals no pay.

-The ribavirin caused anemia, and I’ve had to stay in bed most days not knowing if it was day or night.
-Instead of one Harvoni pill, I’ve had to take three Viekira Pak pills (two different kinds) with three ribavirin pills with breakfast, and one Viekira Pak pill plus two ribavirin with dinner.
+The ribavirin caused anemia, and I’ve had to stay in bed most days, not knowing if it was day or night.
+Instead of one Harvoni pill, I’ve had to take three Viekira Pak pills (two different kinds) with three ribavirin pills with breakfast and one Viekira Pak pill plus two ribavirin pills with dinner.
 If my husband hadn’t kept me on schedule, I would’ve slept through most of the doses.

-Even when I set my alarm, most times I couldn’t move.
-Thank goodness I have a mate who kept track of the pills and woke me up at correct intervals to bring food and drug cocktails.
+Even when I set my alarm, I couldn’t move most of the time.
+Thank goodness I have a mate who kept track of the pills and woke me up at the correct intervals to bring food and drug cocktails.
 He also shopped, cooked, did laundry, vacuumed, massaged my aching legs, and took over full-time care of our dog.
 Without a support system, I don’t know how anyone could manage.

 Hepatitis C Blood Tests